wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.3 - 2013/08/22 =
+* Fixes :
+	* Gallery images can't show on some bespoke themes that have #aside img { visibility: hidden; added  visibility: visible !important; to over ride the themes code and gallery images can show.
+	* Thanks to Hernan Bettello for reporting the issue and access to his site to find and fix the issue with his theme and the gallery.

 = 1.2.2 - 2013/08/03 =
 * Tweaks :
 	* Plugin in code tested fully compatible with WordPress v3.6.0